How AI is Transforming Go-to-Market - > Get the ebook

 Bake in Your CSO without Breaking Down Your SEO

-Right now, most marketing teams are still stuck optimizing only for Google.
-They create content for search rankings, run it through an AI tool for polishing, and hit publish—without stopping to ask:
+Right now, the SEO strategies for most marketing teams still revolve around optimizing only for Google.
+They create content for search rankings, run it through an AI tool for polishing, and hit publish on social media and other media without stopping to ask:

 • Does this content actually answer the question directly?